TheRealSheBoss/COVID-19-MODELLING/README.md

-# EMAT10006COURSE (Daniel Joinson, Kate E, Tim A. , Adetutu S. )
-This repository contains all the code we created for our program, including a video of our simulation.
+This repository contains all the code I created for our program, including a video of the simulation.

 **HOW TO RUN THE PROGRAM FROM YOUR TERMINAL**